 There is uncertainty around the impact on the Aerospace sector with the UK leaving EU, but what is true is that aerospace continues to grow and due to the strong collaboration between Government and Aerospace industry continues to incentive and to encourage investment in aerospace innovation.

-The industry shows a remarkable growing on Commercial Aircraft, New Passenger and freight aircraft, Travel Demand, and defence sectors.
+The industry shows a remarkable growth on Commercial Aircraft, New Passenger and freight aircraft, Travel Demand, and defence sectors.
 Total global demand for new aircraft production over the next 20 years is estimated to be 35,155 aircraft.
 Demand for 33,070 New passenger & Freight aircraft (Single-aisle 23,530 / Twin-aisle 8,060 / Very Large Aircraft 1,480) according to the Airbus document.

 Drilling and fastening